wolfd/Mobile-Proto-16/lesson2/README.md

 ### 1. Make your app
 To begin with, we'll create a default app and walk you through the different components.

-1. First, open Android Stuido

-2. Create a new project
+1. Create a new project in Android Studio

-3. Name it something akin to "Lesson2HW" in the location of your forked repo
+2. Name it something akin to "Lesson2HW" and save it in your forked repo

-4. Click "blank activity"
+3. Click "Blank Activity"

-5. Check "use a fragment"
+4. Check "Use a Fragment"

 Great, now you have an Android app!
 Now, what does this all mean?